-The Recording Inclusivity Initiative (RII) was created by All Classical Portland, a public radio station based in the Pacific Northwest, in collaboration with N M Bodecker Foundation.
+The Recording Inclusivity Initiative (RII) was created by All Classical Radio, a public station based in the Portland, OR in collaboration with N M Bodecker Foundation.
 RII seeks to address the gap of classical music composers and musicians from underrepresented communities that make it into the concert hall and onto the airwaves.
 With your nominations, we will work together to change America’s playlist by producing new high-quality recordings of classical music by underrepresented composers.

 Call for Nominations.
-All Classical Portland challenged listeners, Pacific Northwest artists, and performing arts organizations to nominate musical works by underrepresented classical composers to be recorded and published through the Recording Inclusivity Initiative.
+All Classical Radio challenged listeners, Pacific Northwest artists, and performing arts organizations to nominate musical works by underrepresented classical composers to be recorded and published through the Recording Inclusivity Initiative.

 Diverse Leadership.
 The RII Panel and Executive Advisors, comprising leaders from the radio, recording, publishing, and performing arts industries, selected five winning compositions.

 Composers-in-Residence.
-Living composers were offered a week-long residency with All Classical Portland and N M Bodecker Foundation, which included in-studio recording sessions, and a $2,500 award.
+Living composers were offered a week-long residency with All Classical Radio and N M Bodecker Foundation, which included in-studio recording sessions, and a $2,500 award.

 Recording and Distribution.
-All selected compositions, including contemporary and posthumous works, were recorded by N M Bodecker Foundation, published if applicable, and will be distributed by All Classical Portland.
+All selected compositions, including contemporary and posthumous works, were recorded by N M Bodecker Foundation, published if applicable, and distributed by All Classical Radio.
 RII recordings will be available to public radio stations for download via the forthcoming RII Database.
 Stay tuned!

 National Expansion.
-All Classical Portland is challenging public radio stations across the United States to launch their own regional initiative, providing a how-to kit based on lessons learned from All Classical Portland’s inaugural Recording Inclusivity Initiative.
+All Classical Radio is challenging public radio stations across the United States to launch their own regional initiative, providing a how-to kit based on lessons learned from All Classical Radio’s inaugural Recording Inclusivity Initiative.